-- It is a pupil's responsibility to ensure that homework is completed by the set deadline.
-Teachers use Class Charts to record homework, which is trackable electronically to support the homework setting process.
+- Homework is to be recorded by students in all cases.
+It is a pupil's responsibility to ensure that homework is completed by the set deadline and that the setting of homework can be tracked through the records in planners.
+Additionally, teachers use Class Charts to record homework, which is trackable electronically to support the homework setting process.
 Homework set on Class Charts is to be managed by the respective member of staff, and is accessible externally by parents and pupils.
-This strategy supports a collaborative approach to ensuring that homework is set, completed and recorded accurately and effectively. - All homework should be set using Class Charts, according to the Homework Policy, which also identifies students who have not completed homework.
-Initially, and at the teacher's discretion, short-term extensions to homework deadlines can be given. - When agreed extensions are given and the homework is still not completed, break, lunch and after-school detentions will be issued, as appropriate.
-Usually, a student will be given a further opportunity before an after-school detention is issued, but break and lunch detentions can be given as an immediate response.
+This strategy supports a collaborative approach to ensuring that homework is set, completed and recorded accurately and effectively. - All homework should be set using Class Charts, according to the Homework Policy, which also identifies students who have not completed homework and subsequently takes action.
+Initially, and at the teacher's discretion, short-term extensions to homework deadlines can be given.